domeniconappo/grib-interpolator/README.md

 Known problems
 --------------

-GRIB API doesn't interpolate rotated grids yet so you have to use scipy methods.
-In this case, target grid must be regular to avoid problems at extreme regions.
+* GRIB API doesn't interpolate rotated grids yet so you have to use scipy methods.
+In this case, target grid must be regular to avoid problems at extreme regions or grid borders.

+* Missing values for input GRIBs are not properly handled yet.

 Installation
 ------------